libconfuse/libconfuse/README.md

 software under the terms of the [ISC license][1].
 It was previously called libcfg, but the name was changed to not confuse with other similar libraries.
 It is currently developed and maintained at GitHub.
-Please use the [issue tracker][] to report bugs and feature requests.
+Please use the [issue tracker][2] to report bugs and feature requests.

 [1]:                http://en.wikipedia.org/wiki/ISC_license